BekaRuth/hm-btn-calendar-tool/README.md

-# hm-64-calendar-tool
+# hm-btn-calendar-tool
-Used https://gamefaqs.gamespot.com/n64/197528-harvest-moon-64/faqs/62402 for information.
+Used https://gamefaqs.gamespot.com/ps5/397212-harvest-moon-back-to-nature/faqs/26294 for information.
 Thank you to everyone involved creating the guide.